prasannjitpanda/programming-practice/README.md

 - ✅ Day 2: Add Two Numbers
 - ✅ Day 3: Bank Account program in Java
 - ✅ Day 4: Prime Number Check in Python
+- ✅ Day 5: Sum of two numbers in Java
+           : Sum of two numbers without using third variable in Java